pandas-dev/pandas/doc/source/basics.rst

    from pandas import *

 Here is a basic tenet to keep in mind: **data alignment is intrinsic**.
-Link between label and datum will not be broken unless done so explicitly by you.
+Link between labels and data will not be broken unless done so explicitly by you.

 Series
 ------